sparkflows/sparkflows-docs/docs/user-guide/data-preparation/impute.rst

 Imputing With Mode Value
 ----------------------------------------

-Below is a sample workflow which contains Imputing With Mode Value processor in Fire Insights.
+Below is a sample workflow which contains Imputing With Mode Value processor in Sparkflows.
 It demonstrates the usage of Imputing With Mode Value node to replace missing values with Mode value.

 It does the following processing of data: